International protection of your IP

 Also, consider if there is a chance that your business may operate or expand overseas.
 You will need to research the potential country to determine whether an existing trade mark or product exists.
 For example, if there is already a trade mark of the same type/name/class in the country, then there may be difficulties entering that market under the same trade mark.

 Ensure you're aware of all the rules, limitations and costs involved before seeking international IP protection.

 - You can find out how each country handles its IP protection overseas on the IP Australia website.

 - Read this case study about an international trade mark dispute involving a cautionary tale of Harry Potter.

 Similar arrangements need to be in place before you import goods into Australia.
 Having a robust strategy for your IP will also assist you when taking your product to a global market.

 You need to know whether you need to authorise the use of IP rights, and know what rights you need to register or enforce.
 Failure to do this may result in any IP protection being invalid.

 When you think there is a potential breach of your IP, you need to act quickly to protect it.
 For example, if you find that someone is trying to import a fake version of your product, you must notify Customs as soon as possible.
-A trade mark or copyright owner can request Customs to prevent infringing goods from being imported into Australia.
+A trade mark or copyright owner can request Customs to issue a Notice of Objection to prevent infringing goods from being imported into Australia.

 Again, international treaties and conventions will assist you.